• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-This rotisserie chicken pot pie with biscuits is made with shredded chicken, vegetables, herbs, a cream sauce, and flaky butter biscuits.
+This rotisserie chicken pot pie with biscuits is made with shredded chicken, vegetables, herbs, a creamy bechamel sauce, and flaky butter biscuits.
 This chunky chicken pot pie is so delicious it will become one of your repeat recipes!

 rotisserie chicken pot pie and flaky biscuits.